 Term Definition Legal Representative A legal representative is: A person appointed by a court of law to represent someone else; or The custodial parent of a minor child.
-Authorized Representative A person authorized by the customer, legal representative, or responsible relative of the customer to act on the customer's behalf in the AHCCCS eligibility process --
+The custodial parent of a filling child.
+Authorized Representative A person authorized by the customer, legal representative, or responsible relative of the customer to act on the customer's behalf in the AHCCCS eligibility process.